 The challenge?
-Create an end-to-end solution for Slack that covers the entire user experience.
+Create a solution for Slack that covers the entire user experience.
 The rules?
-Leverage lessons learned at Frontiers 2019 in San Francisco to build an original solution driven by a real-world problem.
+Leverage lessons learned at Frontiers 2019 in San Francisco to build something both original and driven by a real-world problem.

 It didn’t matter whether our ingenious participants prototyped with paper or PHP—we required only creativity and a positive attitude.
 More than 100 people participated, representing a cross section of industries including finance, air travel and AI.
 We gave ’em three hours to break into teams and put their skills to the test.

 The winning team scored sweet swag, including an iPad Mini and a pair of ever-coveted Slack socks with our vintage logo.
 Here’s how it all went down.

 Slackathoners assemble!
 More than 100 participants broke into 15 teams to compete for glory and Slack socks.

 Participants were tasked with building something new, inspired by the demos and discussions that took place in our Curiosity track, a program we designed especially for developers attending Frontiers.